 Welcome offers on the Hilton Surpass can fluctuate — see our American Express card offer history post to see by how much — but you'll generally receive a hefty sum of Hilton Honors points after meeting the minimum spending requirement.

 A welcome bonus of this size is nothing to overlook, even though Hilton employs dynamic pricing on its award nights.
 For context, AwardWallet users typically redeem their Hilton points at 0.59¢ apiece.
-This value makes 155,000 Hilton Honors points worth around $914.
+This value makes 130,000 Hilton Honors points plus a Free Night Reward worth around $767, plus the value of a Free Night Reward.

 Complimentary Hilton Honors Gold status

-After approval for the Hilton Surpass, you can enroll to receive Hilton Honors Gold status free of charge.
+After approval, your Hilton account will be updated to reflect your new complimentary Hilton Honors Gold status.
 Hilton Gold is one of the best mid-tier hotel statuses out there, and your future Hilton stays will be more rewarding because of it.

 At this status level, you'll receive an 80% points earning bonus on stays, space-available room upgrades, daily food and beverage credits, and more.
 And because you have elite status, you can get a fifth night free on award stays.

-With this card, you can also spend your way up to top-tier Hilton Honors™ Diamond Status.
+You can also get Hilton Honors™ Diamond Status if you spend on eligible purchases on your Hilton Surpass card in a calendar year.
 This is a $40,000 annual endeavor, but it's a nice perk if you're spending on the Hilton Surpass at a high velocity.

 $200 annual Hilton credit

-The Hilton Surpass offers a $200 annual Hilton credit, broken up into $50 quarterly.
+The Hilton Surpass offers $200 statement credits annually for your hotel stays, broken up into $50 quarterly.
 You'll receive up to $50 in statement credits each quarter for purchases at one of the many properties in the Hilton Honors program.

-If you maximize just this one perk each year, you'll make up for the cost of the card's $150 annual fee — and then some.
+You can use these credits at any Hilton location towards the room rate, incidentals, or most activities at the property, including restaurants and spa treatments.
+If you maximize just this one perk each year, you'll make up for the cost of the card's $150 annual fee.

 National Car Rental elite status

-Executive Club status provides faster earnings toward free rentals, a wider selection of cars at pickup, and guaranteed upgrades, as well as skipping the line when picking up and returning your vehicle.
+Executive Club status provides faster earnings toward free rental cars, a wider selection of cars at pickup, travel services, and guaranteed upgrades, as well as skipping the line when picking up and returning your vehicle.

 Free night reward via spending

-Although it's less of a perk, the Hilton Surpass offers a Free Night Reward after you spend $15,000 on eligible purchases in a calendar year using the card.
-It's a lot of money to pay for a free night, but it could be worth it if you use the award on a night at one of Hilton's most luxurious properties, such as the Waldorf Astoria Maldives Ithaafushi.
+The Hilton Surpass offers a Hilton Free Night Reward after you spend $15,000 on eligible purchases in a calendar year using the card.
+It's a lot of money to pay for a free night, but it could be worth it if you use the award on a night at one of the Hilton resorts and most luxurious properties, such as the Waldorf Astoria Maldives Ithaafushi.

 Related: Why I Spend $15,000 Each Year on My Hilton Surpass Card